 Backend is developed in Ruby on Rails utilising the MVC architectural pattern.
 Native mobile apps for iOS and Android are developed using MVVM in Swift and Kotlin.
 Mobile apps are communicating with the backend through API and save the data into their local databases which are periodically synchronized with the current state of data (e.g. stores) on the backend.

-The result is a minimum viable product (MVP) which is now being tested with its first users.
-Anybody can join beta testing program on Thriftigo landing page (www.thriftigo.com) and get access to beautiful Thriftigo mobile apps we developed for iOS and Android.
+The result is a minimum viable product (MVP) which is now being used by users in 13 countries.
+Users from other countries can register for beta testing program on Thriftigo landing page (www.thriftigo.com) and get later access to beautiful Thriftigo mobile apps we developed for iOS and Android.

 Our team is filling new second hand stores to our backend via admin every day and these stores are then immediately downloaded to mobile apps and shown on a map or in a list.
 Stores can be suggested by anybody through the mobile app or via the form on Thriftigo landing page.